goglecm/matrix-maths-lib/README.md

-# matrix-maths-lib
+# Description

-Implementation of some basic matrix operations in C from back in 2015.
+Some matrix operations in C. There are some bugs as it got changed a couple of times after testing.